fmezou/lappupdate/docs/lapptrack_dev_guide/index.rst

 plug-in to handle new products.
 This documentation describes data, classes and scripts composing the lAppTrack part.

-The **appdownload** part is written only in Python, and it composed of several components.
-The main component is a script (:mod:`appdownload`) in charge of the user interface (in text mode), plug-in handling and operations scheduling.
-The bulk of the appdownload part consists of a collection of python modules grouped in a package (:mod:`cots`).
+The **lapptrack** part is written only in Python, and it composed of several components.
+The main component is a script (:mod:`lapptrack`) in charge of the user interface (in text mode), plug-in handling and operations scheduling.
+The bulk of the lapptrack part consists of a collection of python modules grouped in a package (:mod:`cots`).
 Each of these modules tracks a :term:`product` based on the editor's information sources and fetches the updates.